Lenius/basket/README.md

 ### Inserting items with options into the basket
 Inserting an item into the basket is easy.
 The required keys are id, name, price and quantity, although you can pass over any custom data that you like.
+If option items contains price or weight there values are added to the total weight / price of the product.
 ```php
 $basket->insert([
     'id'       => 'foo',